 Cochrane Database Systematic Reviews 7 : CD007166 (Stowe R, Ives N, Clarke CE, Deane K; van Hilten, Wheatley K, Gray R, Handley K, Furmston A.) Complete abstract

 At some point, medical practitioners usually add an additional drug to L-dopa when treating Parkinson's Disease from one of three other types of Parkinson's Disease drugs : dopamine agonists, COMT inhibitors (tolcapone, entacapone), or MAO inhibitors (selegiline, rasagiline).
 However, it remained unclear as to the whether one class of drug is more effective than the other.
 The three types of drug were compared, using all of the relevant clinical trials.

 Adding another drug to L-dopa reduced off-time by

 only an hour, reduced the L-dopa dosage by about 55mg per day, and slightly

-that dopamine agonists were more effective in reducing off-time, in reducing
+that dopamine agonists were more effective in reducing off-time, reducing

 L-dopa dosage, and improving symptom scores.
-The overall incidence of side
+Incidence of side

 effects was least with MAO inhibitors, but only marginally better than dopamine